EARL: An Elliptical Distribution aided Adaptive Rotation Label Assignment for Oriented Object Detection in Remote Sensing Images: The Proposed EARL Method

 Suppose that given a ground truth $g_i$ and an anchor point $\alpha_j^\ell$, which is mapped back to the input image, the function $\tau(\cdot)$ can be formulated as:

 where $a$ and $b$ are calculated by the angle of $g_i$ and the offsets of coordinates between $g_i$ and $\alpha_j^\ell$, which are formulated respectively as:

-the ratio factor $\xi\in[0.5,1)$ is an adaptive threshold determined by the target shape that controls the range of elliptical distribution to select higher-quality samples with less background noise.
-Here, $\xi$ is calculated as follows
+the ratio factor $\xi$ is an adaptive threshold determined by the target shape that controls the range of elliptical distribution, and to select high-quality samples with less background noise.
+Here, $\xi$ is calculated as follows:

-In this way, the sampling distribution can be adjusted dynamically according to the shapes of targets.
-As shown in Fig.~\ref{fig:ellipseSampling}~(a), the sampling range tends to be a compacted circular distribution when the shape of ground truth is close to a square.
-When the aspect ratio of ground truth is extremely large, the sampling range will be close to the inner tangent ellipse, which are more suitable for this shape of targets.
+In this way, by considering the shapes and orientations of the targets, our proposed DED strategy can avoid introducing too much background noise, which is more suitable for object detection in RSIs.